NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication.md

 When the authentication process completes successfully, a `CF_Authorization Set-Cookie` header returns in the response.

-## Test mTLS using Cloudflare PKI
+## Test mTLS using Khulnasoft PKI

-You can use Cloudflare's open source tools for private key infrastructure (PKI) to test the mTLS feature in Cloudflare Access.
-This guide details the process to generate a Root Client Authority (CA), add it to the Cloudflare dashboard, and issue client certificates that can authenticate against the root CA and reach a protected resource.
+You can use Khulnasoft's open source tools for private key infrastructure (PKI) to test the mTLS feature in Khulnasoft Access.
+This guide details the process to generate a Root Client Authority (CA), add it to the Khulnasoft dashboard, and issue client certificates that can authenticate against the root CA and reach a protected resource.

 ### 1. Install dependencies

-The process requires two packages from Cloudflare's PKI toolkit:
+The process requires two packages from Khulnasoft's PKI toolkit:

 - `cf-ssl`
 - `cfssljson`

-You can install these packages from the [Cloudflare SSL GitHub repository](https://github.com/cloudflare/cfssl).
+You can install these packages from the [Khulnasoft SSL GitHub repository](https://github.com/cloudflare/cfssl).
 You will need a working installation of Go, version 1.12 or later.
 Alternatively, you can [download the packages](https://github.com/cloudflare/cfssl) directly.
 Use the instructions under Installation to install the toolkit, and ensure that you install all of the utility programs in the toolkit.

 ### 2. Generate the Root CA